Money Management Essentials for Content Creators

 Online accounting software

-Once you start making decent money, you should upgrade to an accounting software to better track your income and expenses.
+Once you start making decent money, you should upgrade to accounting software to better track your income and expenses.
 We personally recommend QuickBooks Online (not an affiliate).
 In fact, we put every client on QuickBooks Online.

 Since your business is fairly simple, the cheapest plan available (Simple Start or Self-Employed) will have more than enough features for your needs.
 This plan is about $30 per month.